Green-Software-Foundation/patterns/patterns/minimising-data-size-transmitted-with-compression.md

-# Minimising the size of data transmitted
+# Minimising the size of data transmitted with compression

 ## Version
 1.0

 ## Submitted By
-Sarah Hsu
+Sarah Hsu (@greenhsu123)

 ## Published Date
 TBD

 ## Intent
-Minimising the size of data transmitted
+Minimising the size of data transmitted with compression.

 ## Tags
 Cloud, Networking, Cloud Engineer, Small